That dollar amount results from a 43.7% increase compared to the total $5.5 billion 5 years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Trinidad and Tobago generated highly positive net exports in the international trade of petroleum gases and refined petroleum oils.
-In turn, these cashflows indicate Trinidad and Tobago’s strong competitive advantages under the mineral fuels including oil product category.
+Trinidad and Tobago generated highly positive net exports in the international trade of mineral fuels including oil, organic and inorganic chemicals.
+In turn, these cashflows indicate Trinidad and Tobago’s strong competitive advantages under the related product categories.

 Below are exports from Trinidad and Tobago that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Trinidad and Tobago’s goods trail Trinidadian/Tobagonian importer spending on foreign products.

-Trinidad and Tobago incurred highly negative net exports and therefore deep international trade deficits under the machinery including computers category.
+Trinidad and Tobago incurred notably negative net exports and therefore international trade deficits under the machinery and vehicles product categories.

 Not one Trinidadian/Tobagonian corporation ranks among Forbes Global 2000.